yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

-Pick-it example case: Picking and orientation of cups
+Pickit example case: Picking and orientation of cups
 =====================================================

 |image0|

-This article covers an extensive overview of an actual Pick-it application where picking and orientation is verified during every cycle of the robot program.
+This article covers an extensive overview of an actual Pickit application where picking and orientation is verified during every cycle of the robot program.
 We cover the basics of the application as well as the robot program used in this application.